ShadowOfNight/Rock-Raiders-Reloaded/README.md

 - Countdown number models.

 Cyrem:
+- Cafeteria.
+- Community Edition of Rock Raiders and all of the fixes brought with.
 - Custom map "Bolt Molt!".

+frozensnowy
+- For help, suggestions, and keeping me motivated to finish this project.
+- High-resolution electric fence slope texture.

 Jessietail:
 - For advice, help, ideas, and many contributions to this project.
 - High-polygon teal 2x2 brick model.
 - High-polygon 1x1 5-point rock crystal model.
 - High-polygon 2x3 brick model.
-- High-polygon dynamite model and high resolution dynamite brick texture.
+- High-polygon dynamite model and high-resolution dynamite brick texture.
 - Quake.wav

 JimbobJeffers: